chrisbyronc/react-3-half-day/day-2/exercises/01-passing-props/README.md

  - It should render a h1 heading that says: "Welcome to [name]'s To-Do List".

- - It should render a h2 heading that says: "The weather in [currentCity] is [description] with a temperature of [temperature] degrees fahrenheit.".
+ - It should render a h2 heading that says: "The weather in [currentCity] is [description] with a temperature of [temperature] degrees Fahrenheit.".

- - It should log each todo to the console.
+ - It should log _each_ todo to the console.